Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Algorithm

+For each 3D caricature from the constructed dataset in Sec.~\ref{sec:data}, we receive its corresponding optimal weight by solving Eq.~\eqref{eq:optimization_caricature}.
+Then we calculate the deformation representation of its every vertex via Eq.~\eqref{eq:DRCombination}.
+In our experiments, we select the reference mesh and $n$ deformed meshes from FaceWareHouse dataset~\cite{cao2013facewarehouse} ($n=99$).
+In detail, we choose the mean face as the reference mesh, $24$ expressions and $75$ identities with the neutral expression, which have large differences to the mean face, as the deformed meshes.

-As the deformation representation for each vertex contains 9 variables, the deformation representation of the 3D caricature model with $n_v$ vertices can be represented as a $9n_v$ vector.
-Therefore, given a 2D caricature, training a CNN model that ends with several fully connected layers to directly regress its corresponding $9n_v$ deformation representation vector is quite natural.
+As the deformation representation for each vertex $[\mathbf{r}_i, \mathbf{s}_i]$ contains $9$ variables, the deformation representation of a whole 3D caricature mesh with $n_v$ vertices can be represented as a $9n_v$ vector $\{[\mathbf{r}_i,\mathbf{s}_i], i = 1,\ldots,n_{v}\}$.
+Based on the constructed 3D caricature dataset, we build a deformation space for 3D caricatures, where each 3D caricature is represented as a deformation form.
+Therefore, we formulate automatic caricature reconstruction as a geometric deformation problem, where the deformation representation of a 3D caricature is learned from a data-driven approach.
+In detail, given a 2D caricature, we aim to train an encoder-decoder framework that ends with several fully connected layers to regress its corresponding $9n_v$ deformation representation vector directly.
+Owing to the representation's robust expression ability, the translation from 2D caricature domain to 3D deformation field is quite natural.